The Psychology of Long-Term Elite Performance: Reducing Burnout in Sports

 Relatedness:

-A sense of belonging to a group of individuals or like-minded people and feeling connected with the others around you.
+A sense of belonging to a group of individuals or like-minded people and feeling connected with others around you.

 If these three psychological needs are met, in turn an athlete will have a high self-determined index, leading to higher intrinsic motivation and decreased risk of burnout.